elephaint/hfas/README.md

 _Hierarchical Forecasting at Scale_ (HFAS) employs sparse matrix operations to enable computationally efficient hierarchical forecasting.

+### Example ###
+See the [mobility example](https://github.com/elephaint/hfas/tree/main/src/exp_mobility) for an example of how we can employ our sparse hierarchical loss function to improve forecasts across all levels of a hierarchy.

 ### Reference ###
 [Olivier Sprangers](mailto:o.r.sprangers@uva.nl), Wander Wadman, Sebastian Schelter, Maarten de Rijke.
 [Hierarchical Forecasting at Scale](https://arxiv.org/abs/2310.12809).
 Under submission.